Mingxing, Shanxi

 Mingxing (明星 (Míngxīng)) (formerly Taigu or Taiku) is a town and township-level division and seat of Taigu County, Shanxi, China.
 It is a seat of a third order administration division.
 It lies southwest of Jinzhong and comprises nine administrative villages, eleven communities, with a total area of 22 km2.
 It has a total population of 60,500 people, of which 43,988 are urban dwellers.
-The language spoken by majority is Standard Manderin.
+The language spoken by a majority of inhabitants is Standard Mandarin.

 Landmarks

 The town is called "Mingxing" which means “Ming Star (Town)” or literally "Bright Star (Town)".
 There are numerous temples in the city dated to the Ming dynasty, such as the Dacheng Hall of the Temple of Confucius of Taigu.
 Its Wubian White Tower is also of note.